NorSC/supervisor-search/_supervisors/zeeshan-siddiqui.md

   **Areas 'NOT' interested in**

-  1. Pure Machine Learning and Deep Learning
+  1. Machine Learning and Deep Learning (acceptable only if integrated with authentication)

   2. Web Design and Development